 Preparing for your future retirement needs includes drawing essential legal documents you and your loved ones will need if there’s ever a time when you’re incapacitated or no longer able to make sound financial or medical decisions.

-The Aging, Demographics, and Memory Study backed by the National Institute on Aging figures that 14 percent of Americans age 71 and older have some form of dementia and the Chicago Health and Aging Project estimates that nearly one-third of people 85 and older have Alzheimer’s.
-These sobering percentages are likely to worsen with the longevity revolution in America.
-The reality is that not enough families are open about the topic of managing money and deteriorating faculties with age.

-Think about it: If you don’t get legal specifications handled in advance, there will be many legal hoops for your family that will not only take time and be expensive but will also heighten emotion during an already intense time with expensive healthcare and end-of-life costs.

-Here are the documents you will want to get in order with the help of a local certified elder care attorney who understands the relevant state’s laws and regulations:

-A durable power of attorney gives a designated person the authority to make financial decisions for someone else, such as signing checks to pay bills, handling tax returns and selling a home.
-Unlike a general power of attorney, a durable power remains in place if the person for whom you are making decisions becomes incapacitated and can’t make decisions for himself or herself.
-A regular power of attorney ends if the person who issued the power of attorney becomes incapacitated.

-A health care proxy is essentially a power of attorney for medical decisions.
-It allows you to make choices about treatments, doctors, and other health-related matters.

-Also known as an advance directive for health care, a living will lets your loved one specify the medical treatment that he or she wants or doesn’t want near the end of life.

-v13 | Preparing for your future retirement needs includes drawing essential legal documents you and your loved ones will need if there’s ever a time when you’re incapacitated or no longer able to make sound financial or medical decisions.

 The Aging, Demographics and Memory Study backed by the National Institute on Aging figures that 14 percent of Americans age 71 and older have some form of dementia, and the Chicago Health and Aging Project estimates that nearly one-third of people 85 and older have Alzheimer’s.
 These sobering percentages are likely to worsen with the longevity revolution in America.
 The reality is that not enough families are addressing the tough topic of managing money and cognitive decline that are inevitable with aging.

 Think about it: If you don’t get legal specifications handled in advance, there will be many legal hoops for your family that will not only take time and be expensive but will also heighten emotion during an already intense time with expensive healthcare and end-of-life costs.

 Here are the important documents you will want to get in order with the help of a local certified elder care attorney who understands the relevant state’s laws and regulations:

 A durable power of attorney gives a designated person the authority to make financial decisions for someone else, such as signing checks to pay bills, handling tax returns and selling a home.
 Unlike a general power of attorney, a durable power remains in place if the person for whom the decision is being made becomes incapacitated and can’t make decisions for him or herself.
 A regular power of attorney ends if the person who issued the power of attorney becomes incapacitated.

 A health care proxy is essentially a power of attorney for medical decisions.
 It allows you to make choices about treatments, doctors and other health-related matters.

 Also known as an advance directive for health care, a living will lets your loved one specify the medical treatment that he or she wants or doesn’t want near the end of life.